-Report on (a) WIOA performance through the second quarter of the 2018 Program Year, and (b) employment-related outcomes in relation to priority sectors and in-demand occupations at non-priority sector employers.
+Report on (a) WIOA performance through the second quarter of the 2019 Program Year, and (b) employment-related outcomes in relation to priority sectors and in-demand occupations at non-priority sector employer.

-6. Upcoming Initiatives (Discussion)
+7. Upcoming Initiatives (Discussion)

-Monique Melchor, Director
+Monique Melchor, Director, and staff

-Report on new initiatives, including without limitation Prison to Employment and SlingShot 2.0.
+Presentation on new initiatives, including without limitation Prison-to-Employment and Slingshot 2.0.